-His debut short A Recipe for Romance won Best Student Film (North America) at the Alternative Film Festival (Fall 2024) and Best Romance (5:01–20:00 Minutes) at the Couch Film Festival (Fall 2024).
-His short Clockwork Tension later won Best Drama at the New Jersey Film Awards (May 2025), Best Drama (Canada – Short Category) at the Alternative Film Festival (Summer 2025), and Best Short Film (Canada) at the Brampton International Nollywood Film Festival (2025).
+Since 2020, Jon has made character-driven shorts across drama, comedy, and romance that blend entertainment with educational and philosophical themes.
+His directorial debut short A Recipe for Romance won Best Student Film (North America) at the Alternative Film Festival (Fall 2024) and Best Romance (5:01–20:00 minutes) at the Couch Film Festival (Fall 2024).
+His breakout short, Clockwork Tension won Best Drama at the New Jersey Film Awards (May 2025), Best Drama (Canada – Short Category) at the Alternative Film Festival (Summer 2025), and Best Short Film (Canada) at the Brampton International Nollywood Film Festival (2025).

 I’m interested in how films make people feel.
 I focus on what stays with the audience after the film ends, not just what happens on screen.
 I’m drawn to stories built around truth, vulnerability, and connection.
 As a director, I care about moments that feel lived-in and true rather than overly polished.